Content guide

 The wipers must operate correctly and the rubber blades must be in good condition.
 Likewise, rear-view mirrors must be secure and not damaged to an extent that could impair the driver’s vision.

-The MOT itself
+The MOT test explained

 MOTs are pretty straightforward, however, here are a few things to look out for regarding cost and where to get one.